-- Two-thirds (68% globally, 63% in the U.S.) agree there is currently inequality between men and women in terms of social, political, and/or economic rights in their country, down slightly from 2017.
+- Seven in ten (68%) agree there is currently inequality between men and women in terms of social, political, and/or economic rights in their country, down slightly from 2017.

-- However, 1 in 2 globally (54%) and more than 1 in 3 in the U.S. (37%) say that when it comes to giving women equal rights with men, things have gone far enough in their country – proportions that have gradually increased since 2019.
+- However, one in two (54%) say that when it comes to giving women equal rights with men, things have gone far enough in their country –gradually increasing since 2019.

-- There are concerns about the impact of equality on men, with over half globally (54%) and one-third in the U.S. (36%) agreeing that men are being expected to do too much to support equality (also up from 2019); about as many (48% globally, 40% in the U.S.) agree that things have gone so far in promoting women’s equality that men are being discriminated against.
+- There are concerns about the impact of equality on men, with half (54%) agreeing men are being expected to do too much to support equality (also up from 2019), and half (48%) agreeing that things have gone so far in promoting women’s equality that men are being discriminated against.

-- Even so, majorities globally agree that there are actions they can take to help promote equality (62%) and say they have taken at least one such action in the past year (56%).
-However, Americans are not as likely to say that there are things they can do personally (52%) and that they have taken any action in the past year (42%).
-There is also evidence of barriers, with over 1 in 3 globally (37%) and 1 in 4 in the U.S. (27%) feeling scared to speak out for women's rights because of what might happen to them – higher than in 2017.
+- Even so, three in five (62%) agree there are actions they can take to help promote equality, with a similar share (56%) reporting they have taken at least one action in the past year.
+But there is also evidence of barriers, with over 1 in 3 (37%) feeling scared to speak out for women's rights because of what might happen to them – higher than in 2017.

 Most agree that there is inequality between men and women - but differ on whether men benefit from gender equality

 Looking at respondents across all generations globally, the majority agree that inequality between men and women persists, and that improvements will require efforts from both men and women.
-A global country average of 68% agree there is currently inequality between men and women in terms of social, political, and/or economic rights in their country.
-(Looking at the trend since 2017 across a sub-sample of 22 countries, the proportion who believe inequality exists has fallen by 5 points since then.)
-There is a similar level of agreement that women won’t achieve equality in their country unless men take action to support women’s rights (64% global country average), and that there are actions one can take to help promote equality between men and women (62%).
+A global country average of 68% agree there is currently inequality between men and women in terms of social, political, and/or economic rights in their country (looking at the trend since 2017 across a sub-sample of 22 countries, the proportion who believe inequality exists has fallen by five points since then).
+There is a similar level of agreement that women won’t achieve equality in their country unless men take action to support women’s rights (64% global country average), and that there are actions people can personally take to help promote equality between men and women (62%).

-When asked whether gender equality mainly benefits women, mainly benefits men, or is good for both men and women, half (53% globally, 54% in the U.S.) say it is good for both genders and another 1 in 6 (18% globally, 15% in the U.S.) say it mainly benefits women.
-Men are almost twice as likely as women to agree that gender equality mainly benefits women – both across the world and in the U.S. Only 8% globally (7% in the U.S.) say that gender equality mainly benefits men.
+When asked whether gender equality mainly benefits women, mainly benefits men, or is good for both men and women, half (53%) say it is good for both genders, with a further one in five (18%) saying it mainly benefits women.
+Men are more likely than women to agree that gender equality mainly benefits women (22% of men compared to 13% of women).
+Only 8% say that gender equality mainly benefits men.

 Day-to-day incidents of sexism persist, but most say they're able to take action - despite increasing belief that there's risk in doing so

-Four in 10 globally (43% on average) and 1 in 3 in the U.S. (34%) report having witnessed at least one of several forms of gender discrimination in the past year, with the most common being hearing a friend or family member make a sexist comment (27% globally, 24% in the U.S.), followed by seeing examples of gender discrimination at work (20%, 14%), and seeing someone sexually harass a woman (14%, 13%).
+Four in ten (43% global country average) report having witnessed at least one of several forms of gender discrimination in the past year, with the most common being hearing a friend or family member make a sexist comment (27%), followed by seeing examples of gender discrimination at work (20%), and seeing someone sexually harass a woman (14%).

-Three in 5 globally (59%), but notably fewer in the U.S. (42%), say they’ve taken at least one action to promote gender equality in the past year.
-The most common actions taken include talking about gender equality with family or friends (32% globally, 24% in the U.S.), speaking up when a friend or family member made a sexist comment (21%, 17%), and talking about gender equality at work (21%, 12%).
-Half of Americans (50%) and more than 1 in 3 on average globally (37%) say they have taken none of eight possible actions in the last year.
+Three in five (59%) say they’ve taken at least one action to promote gender equality in the past year.
+The most common actions taken include talking about gender equality with family or friends (32%), speaking up when a friend or family member made a sexist comment (21%), and talking about gender equality at work (21%).
+Over one in three (37%) said they have taken no action in the past year.

 However, there is also evidence of the barriers that are preventing people from taking action to support gender inequality.
-On average, more than 1 in 3 on average globally (37%) and 1 in 4 in the U.S. (27%) say they are scared to speak out and advocate the equal rights of women because of what might happen to them.
-This too has increased over the last 6 years: between 2017 and 2023, the average proportion feeling scared to speak out has risen by 9 points on average across 22 countries and by 5 points in the U.S.
+Over one in three (global country average of 37%) say they are scared to speak out and advocate the equal rights of women because of what might happen to them.
+This too has increased over the last six years: between 2017 and 2023, the average proportion across 22 countries feeling scared to speak out has risen from 24% to 33%.

-When asked directly, respondents also named other barriers: feeling that there’s nothing people can do that will really make a difference (13% globally), not knowing how to talk about gender equality/what next steps should be taken (11%), feeling that it’s irrelevant/unimportant (10%), and feeling concerned about being physically abused or threatened (10%).
+When asked directly, respondents also named other barriers: feeling that there’s nothing people can do that will really make a difference (13%), not knowing how to talk about gender equality/what next steps should be taken (11%), feeling that it’s irrelevant/unimportant (10%), and feeling concerned about being physically abused or threatened (10%).
 More positively, the least commonly selected responses were that it’s only a women’s issue (asked of men only; 6%), that people don’t think gender equality exists (6%), and that they don’t want to promote it (5%).
-Responses in the U.S. were similar to those gathered across all countries.

 Younger generations are more optimistic about the future than older age groups, but they are also more cautious about the risk of speaking out and are more concerned that gender equality negatively impacts men

-Optimism among younger adults comes despite a larger share of Gen Zers (48% globally, 45% in the U.S.) and millennials (43%, 31%) saying they’re scared to speak out for women’s equal rights because of what might happen to them, a fear shared by significantly lower proportions of Gen Xers (32%, 21%) and boomers (23%, 17%).
-The younger generations are also more likely to say they’ve seen at least one form of discrimination mentioned in the survey (58% Gen Zers and 49% millennials compared with 36% Gen Xers and 26% of boomers).
+This optimism comes despite a larger share of Gen Z (48%) and Millennials (43%) saying they’re scared to speak out for women’s equal rights because of what might happen to them, a fear shared by one in three Gen Xers (32%) and only one in four Baby Boomers (23%).
+The younger generations are also more likely to say they’ve seen at least one form of discrimination mentioned in the survey (58% Gen Z and 49% Millennials compared with 36% Gen X and 26% of Baby Boomers).

 About this study